 Telford & Wrekin

-*ONS Data shows 96 people are suspected to have died with the virus in Powys.
-This includes 15 hospital deaths confirmed by Public Health Wales.
+*ONS Data shows 113 people are suspected to have died with the virus in Powys.
+A total of 29 hospital deaths in Powys have been confirmed by Public Health Wales.

 Where does the data come from?

 The UK and England data is released by the Government each day here.

 The Wales, Scotland and Northern Ireland figures are released by the relevant health authorities daily.